Other Lessons in This Course

 How Do Fountain Pens Work?

-To understand how a fountain pen works, you need to understand how a pen is made.
 The fountain pen's nib (or tip) has a system of three small channels for the ink and one larger channel for air.
 As you write, air flows upward through the feed (a plastic tube) causing the ink to flow out and create a continuous line of ink.
 The fountain pen also consists of a reservoir (ink concealed in the handle) and a collector (grooves just beneath the nib).

 You can recreate a larger version of this process with water and a gallon jug.
 If you fill up the gallon jug and turn it upside down, you'll notice a "glugging" noise.
 That's because air is trying to fill the space while the water is leaving the jug.
 If you tip the jug over horizontally, air can enter at the same rate the water is leaving, so you get a smooth flow.
 The same principle applies to a fountain pen.